ClickBank has been around for a long time. In fact, the affiliate network launched way back in 1998.

-That means ClickBank is one of the oldest networks out there.
+That means ClickBank is one of the oldest affiliate marketing networks out there.

-A garage start-up run by three friends has grown to become a business with an annual turnover of US$1 billion.
+A garage start-up run by three friends who built their own website has grown to become a business with an annual turnover of US$1 billion.

-ClickBank is also slightly different from most other networks because it focuses primarily on digital products.
+ClickBank is also slightly different from most affiliate marketing networks because it focuses primarily on digital products.

 Let’s get started with our ClickBank review to find out.